 Here are 12 ways you can build up a rapport with strangers, potential customers, or even friends, without even needing to talk to them at the beginning.
 Each tip is going to be business-focused.
 The ultimate goal is to sell your product and make a profit.

 Spend time regularly implementing these ideas to your own social media pages.
 Often people try only one method, then neglect the value of others.

 You may have already noticed on Facebook how quickly a quote and photograph can spread throughout the net.
 You may also see how it returns back to you after months of traveling back and forth.
 You can copy these quotes for your own business needs, or, you can create your own, using stock photos, or your own photographs.

 Positive quotes should have a business focus.
 “You Can Do It!”
 Make Money Not Stress”, and other types.
 These quotes may attract potential business partners to your business.
 These quotes will give the reader a glimpse into what your business is about.

 You can also make quotes that will attract new customers.
 “Clean Living for Life” or something along those lines, along with a photograph of a serene landscape, can make people take a break from their hectic lives and wish they were within the scene.
 You’re selling them an experience, after all.

-Inspirational posts on social media will help people to think up new and creative ways to doing things.
-Perhaps they need to find more time in the day to do things they enjoy.
+Inspirational posts on social media will help people to think up new and creative ways to do things.
+Perhaps they need to find more time in the day to do the things they enjoy.
 Or perhaps they need some inspiration for a new business idea.